 In June 2013, Ann became the second person ever to be awarded a Lifetime Membership by the Professional Writers Association of Canada (in recognition of her contributions to the freelance writing profession).

-In January 2015, HarperCollins will publish Ann's new book -- a guide to parenting a child who is struggling with a mental, neurodevelopmental, or behavioural challenge.
+In January 2015, HarperCollins will publish Ann's new book -- Parenting Through the Storm: Handling the Highs, the Lows, and Everything In-Between, a guide to parenting a child who is struggling with a mental, neurodevelopmental, or behavioural challenge.